Shared-Reality-Lab/IMAGE-HAPI/examples/hello_sections/README.md

 There are two lines that go through the work area, which set up a total of three sections.

-The user can feel a _bump_ as the result of the force applied when the end effector crosses the lines, indicating the user has reach another section in the workspace.
+The user can feel a _bump_ as the result of the force applied when the end effector crosses the lines, indicating the user has reached another section in the workspace.

 ## Contents